bhisaac/5eFP/5eFP-SRD.md

 ### Death Saving Throws

 Whenever you start your turn with MAX Wounds, you must spend your turn making a special d20 roll, called a death saving throw, to determine whether you creep closer to death or hang onto life.
 Unlike other die rolls, this one isn’t tied to any ability score.
-You are in the hands of fate now, aided only by spells and features that improve your chances of succeeding on death saves.
+You are in the hands of fate now, aided only by spells and features that improve your chances of succeeding on death saving throws.

 Roll a d20.
 If the roll is 10 or higher, you succeed.
 Otherwise, you fail.
 A success or failure has no effect by itself.
 On your third success, you become stable (see below).
 On your third failure, you die.
 The successes and failures don’t need to be consecutive; keep track of both until you collect three of a kind.
 The number of both is reset to zero when you receive healing or become stable.

 **Rolling 1 or 20.** When you make a death saving throw and roll a 1 on the d20, it counts as two failures.
-If you roll a 20 on the d20, you receive 1 point of healing.
+If you roll a 20 on the d20, you stabilize, discarding 1 wound and the unconscious condition.

 **Taking damage while at MAX Wounds.** If you take any damage while you have MAX Wounds, you suffer a death saving throw failure.
 If the damage is from a critical hit, you suffer two failures instead.
 If the damage assigns enough damage to meet or exceed your MAX Wounds score, you suffer instant death.